JustinCappos/fdtables/docs/close_virtualfd.md

-Close a virtual file descriptor, returning (realfd, remaining count)
+Close a virtual file descriptor, calling the close handler, as appropriate

 This is a helper function for close.
-It returns the realfd and the remaining count of times this fd is open.
-This is useful for letting many virtualfds all map to the same real fd and then only closing it when the last fd is closed.

-If the realfd is NO_REAL_FD, then it always returns (NO_REAL_FD, 0) regardless of how many NO_REAL_FD entries there are.
+It calls the close handler which is appropriate given the status of the underlying realfd.
+See [register_close_handlers] for more information.

 Panics:
     Invalid cageid for srccageid